percentchunk/hydrogenElectrolyzer/README.md

 A compact, modular water electrolysis demonstrator inspired by the small “arc reactor” aesthetic.

-The project is built around a transparent cylindrical chamber, removable internal electrode cartridge, external structural tie rods, dedicated fill/drain and vent ports, and a custom upright PLA display stand.
+The project is built around a cylindrical chamber, removable internal electrode cartridge, external structural tie rods, dedicated fill/drain and vent ports, and a custom upright PLA display stand.

-The mechanical design was created in Onshape and has already been validated with a full-size 3D-printed fit prototype.
-The prototype confirmed that the main geometry, stand fit, cap alignment, cartridge clearance, and overall proportions work as intended.
+The mechanical design was created in Onshape and has already been checked with a full-size 3D-printed fit prototype.
+The prototype confirmed that the main geometry, stand fit, cap alignment, cartridge clearance, and overall sizes work as intended.

 ---